 John Haarlow, Jr. has a wide variety of experience in civil litigation and arbitration, focusing his practice in intellectual property and closely held business disputes.

 John has participated in several trials and arbitration hearings at the second and third chair level, including managing trial preparation and examining witnesses.
 He has drafted the full spectrum of motions, managed complex, multimillion dollar cases and participated in all facets of discovery.
-He is a member of the firm's Energy Disputes Practice Group and the Closely Held Businesses Practice Group.
+He is co-chair of the Closely Held Businesses Practice Group and a member of the firm's Energy Disputes Practice Group.

 Before joining the firm, John served as a clerk for Senior District Judge Suzanne B. Conlon of the Northern District of Illinois and was an associate at Jenner and Block.